 Cactus Heart is, of course, a metaphor for how we believe literature and art should be.
-It should shock and wound and delight us; it should fill us with delight and terror and mystery.
+It should shock and wound and delight us; it should fill us with curiosity and terror.
 It should survive.

 We are devoted to spiny writing & art—sharp, relentless, coursing with energy and able to thrive in the harshest of places, all while maintaining a vulnerable, succulent interior.